navneetthakor/Typscript/Readme.md

         ```
         npm install typescript --save-dev
         ```
-- In this section I have created '1_installation' folder where basic typscript file [ intro.ts ] is there, now to compile this file
+- In this section I have created '1_installation' folder where basic typscript file [ intro.ts ] is there, now to compile this file <br>
         ```
         tsc intro.ts
         ```